IV Corps (United Kingdom): Composition in the First World War

 Once the era of trench warfare had set in on the Western Front (1915–17), the BEF left its army corps in position for long periods, so that they became familiar with their sector, while rotating divisions as they required rest, training, or transfer to other sectors.
-Thirteen different divisions passed through IV Corps during Wilson's eleven-month tenure, and only one, the 47th, stayed for longer than six months.
+Thirteen different divisions passed through IV Corps during the eleven-month tenure of the new corps commander, Lieutenant General Sir Henry Wilson, and only one, the 47th, stayed for longer than six months.

 In December 1915 IV Corps consisted of 1st (formerly a regular division), 47th (London Territorials) and 15th (Scottish) Division and 16th (Irish) Division (both New Army).
-Henry Wilson was impressed by the standard of training in the 15th but not the 16th.
+Wilson was impressed by the standard of training in the 15th but not the 16th.
 In the spring it lost 1st, 15th and 16th Divisions and gained 2nd (formerly a regular division) from I Corps.
 IV Corps also gained 23rd (New Army).
 At this time, with the army having recently grown tenfold in size, there was little in the way of formal ongoing assessment of officers' performance, so Gough, the Reserve Army commander, passed on his informal (and low) opinion of the 2nd Division GOC William G. Walker, who was later relieved.
 (Wilson Diary 24 February 1916).

 In early April the 23rd Division was taken away, and a number of guns with it.
-By August IV Corps contained two elite divisions, 63rd (Royal Naval) Division and 9th (New Army), under Bill Furse with Hugh Tudor as artillery commander.
+By August, IV Corps contained two divisions, the 63rd (Royal Naval) Division and the 9th (Scottish) Division (New Army).
 Some of IV Corps artillery was moved down to the Somme.
 Then the 63rd and 9th Divisions were taken away, then in October the whole Corps was transferred to Gough's Reserve Army on the Somme, although it was used as a holding formation rather than being deployed into the front line.
 At one point, by 18 October, IV Corps had no divisions at all.

 During 1916, able staff officers were still in short supply and such men were poached from IV Corps and its component divisions by Rawlinson for Fourth Army HQ.